-- Approval of a capital asset up to \$50,000 that does not increase the overall Department budget. - Approval of a capital asset in lieu of one already budgeted. - Transfers between divisions, bureaus and sections within a Department provided the total appropriation of the budget is not changed. - Transfers less than \$50,000 from salaries and benefits (accounts 1110 through 1999) within a Department. - Transfers to and from the following accounts: Salary/Wages-Regular (1110); Other Post-Employment Benefits (1213); Compensation Insurance (1240); Insurance-Property (2050); Liability Insurance (2051); Central Data Processing Services (2266); Countywide Administrative Overhead (3710); Building Use Allowance (3712); and Pension Obligation Bonds (5040). - Approval of contracts and amendments when the aggregate amount of the contract and amendment(s) is less than \$50,000 per fiscal year. - Approval of appropriation transfers to increase the Fleet Management budget when Departments have received approval for new vehicles. - Approval of appropriation transfers for Operating Transfers In when an Operating Transfer Out has already received Board approval. - Approval of modified work weeks and flexible work schedules for County departments provided the County departments can demonstrate a benefit for the County, and if applicable, meet its obligation under the Meyers-Milias-Brown Act (MMBA) with represented employees. - Approval of grant application submissions when the amount of the grant is less than \$50,000 per fiscal year. - Authority to release a Department head from accountability of unaccounted capital assets if it has a Fair Market Value of less than \$5,000 or it has been stolen and has a Fair Market Value of less than \$50,000.
-The Department must provide a copy of the police report, and the CAO must determine no negligence occurred.
+- Approval of a fixed asset up to \$50,000 that does not increase the overall department budget. - Approval of a fixed asset in lieu of one already budgeted. - Transfers between divisions, bureaus and sections within a department provided the total appropriation of the budget is not changed. - > Transfers less than \$50,000 from salaries (account 1110) within a department. - Control transfers to and from the following accounts: Salary/Wages-Regular (1110); Other Post-Employment Benefits (1213); Compensation Insurance (1240); Insurance-Property (2050); Liability Insurance (2051); Central Data Processing Services (2266); Countywide Administrative Overhead (3710); Building Use Allowance (3712); and Pension Obligation Bonds (5040). - Approval of contracts and amendments when the aggregate amount of the contract and amendment(s) is less than \$50,000 per fiscal year. - Approval of appropriation transfers to increase the Fleet Management budget when departments have acquired approval for new vehicles. - Approval of appropriation transfers for Operating Transfers In when an Operating Transfer Out has already received Board approval. - Approval of modified work weeks and flexible work schedules for County departments, provided that the County departments can show a demonstrated benefit for the County, and if applicable meet its obligation under the Meyers-Milias-Brown Act (MMBA) with represented employees.

+- Approval of grant application submissions when the amount of the application is less than \$50,000 per fiscal year. - Authority to release a department head from accountability of unaccounted fixed assets if it has a Fair Market Value of less than \$5,000 or it has been stolen and has a Fair Market Value of less than \$50,000.
+Department must provide a copy of the police report, and the CAO must determine no negligence occurred.